playht/playht-nodejs-sdk/README.md

 ## Initializing the library

-Before using the SDK, you need to initialize the library with your credentials.
-You will need your API Secret Key and your User ID.
-If you already have a PlayHT account, navigate to the [API access page](https://play.ht/studio/api-access).
-For more details [see the API documentation](https://docs.play.ht/reference/api-authentication#generating-your-api-secret-key-and-obtaining-your-user-id).
+Before using the SDK, you need to initialize it with your credentials.
+You will need your **API Secret Key** and your **User ID**.
+If you have a PlayHT account, you can find both on the [API access page](https://play.ht/studio/api-access).
+For more details, [see the API documentation](https://docs.play.ht/reference/api-authentication#generating-your-api-secret-key-and-obtaining-your-user-id).

 _**Important:** Keep your API Secret Key confidential.
-Do not share it with anyone or include it in publicly accessible code repositories._
+Do not share it or include it in publicly accessible code repositories._

 Import methods from the library and call `init()` with your credentials to set up the SDK: